KireinaHoro/jsteward.moe/content/Networking/mpls-in-gre-tunnel-linux.md

 ## Step 1: the GRE tunnel

-Let there be two machines: A and B. A have the address `10.128.0.2` and B have the address `10.128.100.2`.
+Let there be two machines: A and B. A has the address `10.128.0.2` and B has the address `10.128.100.2`.
 The following creates a GRE tunnel between the host.
 We'll use the interface name `foo4` on both ends.
 Execute all the following with root:

 On A: